bryan-carr/ML-School-Projects/README.md

 Final project files from my Internet of Things course.
 I built a multi-class classifier with XG Boost on the Spotify Songs dataset.
 Then built a small Streamlit wrapper to control model generation, and a file to launch it all.
 In retrospect, should have made the wrapper do something simpler, like load a saved model and print results graphs from it.

+/nlp : Natural Language Processing class.
+Assignments usink NLTK and spaCy for NLP tasks.

+Assignment 2: NLP basics with spaCy.
+Counting tokens, sentences, searching for tokens, etc.

+Assignment 4: Topic Analysis on a dataset of text questions

+Assignment 5 - Parts of Speech identification and analysis; dependancy trees

+Assignment 7/final project: Topic Modelling revisited, on a dataset of classic writing